 The leaves and stems also contain generous amounts of calcium and boron, helpful for preventing osteoporosis.
 Parsley also contains substances similar to those found in broccoli that may act as a cancer preventative.

 Rosemary is from the mint family and it is often used to flavor stews, potatoes, soups, vegetables, and lamb dishes.
-It has a preservative effect when mixed with food that spoils easily.
+It also makes a delicious flavored olive oil.
+And it has a preservative effect when mixed with food that spoils easily.

 Medicinally, it helps to prevent food poisoning, fight infection, and ward off headaches.